 “Donna, thank you so much for the wonderful workshop.
 I really appreciate your ability to break the style down to the elements – exciting and inspiring.
 I love your approach to the tunes and your analysis.
 Thank you again for the hard work and passion for this music.” — Jim Garber, Poughkeepsie Québecois fiddle jam

-I retired in 2020 from teaching fiddle at Smith and Amherst Colleges in western Massachusetts and began a weekly group class online through the Philadelphia Folksong Society’s Folk School, with every week also archived for download.
+I retired from teaching at Smith and Amherst Colleges and began a weekly group class online in April 2022.
+I co-teach these now with fiddle brother George Wilson.
 We explore the joys and challenges of fiddling on Wednesdays from 5-6 pm Eastern time.
 Come and get your groove on!

-I teach online for individuals and groups during the pandemic and I’m happy to work with teachers who want to integrate fiddling into their menu for students.
+I’ve taught online for individuals and groups for years and I’m happy to work with teachers who want to integrate fiddling into their menu for students.
 My free fiddling resources page also has some useful materials.

 Most of my students are adult learners and many are returning to music after not playing for years.
 My motto is: “no shame, no blame.”
 Learning happens when we let our fear of failure fall away.
 A wise friend once comforted me with a simple truth “If you do not know a thing, you just do not know it yet.”